Decoupling Long- and Short-Term Patterns in Spatiotemporal Inference

-First, current studies for spatiotemporal inference ignore the different long- versus short-term patterns in the time series data.
-For example, reading points are fluctuating within a short period in Fig.~\ref{figure_intro}(c).
-However, when focusing on the smoothed curves from 00:00 to the next day at 12:00, they still follow an increasing trend.
-This is evidence that the long- and short-term relations have inconsistent influences.
-A GNN based inference method~\cite{wu2020inductive} regards temporal dependencies uniformly, which ignores this inconsistency.
-A natural approach is to adopt an RNN, as the recurrent structure pays more attention to recent frames.
-However, the gradient vanishing problem makes it hard to capture either long-term trends or fine-grained short-term patterns.
+Firstly, they neglect the difference between long- and short-term patterns in the time series data.
+For example, readings can fluctuate within a short period in Figure~\ref{figure_intro}(c).
+On the contrary, when focusing on three curves from 00:00 AM to the next day at 12:00 PM, they still follow an increasing trend.
+This suggests that long- and short-term relations have inconsistent influences.
+Unfortunately, the GNN-based inference method~\cite{wu2020inductive} concatenates temporal data as features, ignoring this phenomenon.
+To resolve this, RNN might be feasible as the recurrent structure concentrates more on the latest frames.
+However, the gradient vanishing problem makes it hard to capture either long-term trends or delicate short-term patterns.
 Although different strategies, such as adopting adversarial training~\cite{yang2020adversarial}, are proposed to mitigate the problem, they are at the cost of computations and training difficulties.

-Second, existing models are still far from effectively learning complex and dynamic spatiotemporal relationships.
-As Fig.~\ref{figure_intro}(a) is illustrating, a location is affected by both spatial relations in the graph (i.e., blue arrows) and its historical readings in the temporal dimension (i.e., orange arrows).
-Moreover, there exist more complicated \emph{joint spatiotemporal dependencies} (i.e., red arrows) in which a location is influenced by sensors at different locations and times directly.
-Unfortunately, the above separate GNN-RNN modeling structures fail to explicitly capture them, which limits the model's performance.
+Secondly, existing inference models lack the ability to effectively learn complex and dynamic spatiotemporal relationships.
+As illustrated in Figure~\ref{figure_intro}(a), readings are affected by both spatial relations in the graph (i.e., blue arrows) and its historical readings in the temporal dimension (i.e., orange arrows).
+Moreover, there exist more complicated \emph{joint spatiotemporal dependencies} (i.e., red arrows) that are influenced by sensors at different spatial and temporal positions directly.
+Unfortunately, the above GNN-RNN structures fail to explicitly consider them, which significantly hobbles the model's performance.
 Song~\etal~\cite{song2020spatial} attempt to capture the joint dependencies by a temporal-extended static graph structure.
 However, this static graph definition struggles to grasp the highly dynamic relations.
-To illustrate this, in Figure~\ref{figure_intro}(b) and (c), $S_2$ is geographically close to $S_3$ but around 16:00 of 09/11/2017, the PM2.5 concentration of $S_2$ is close to that of $S_1$, possibly due to the fickle wind condition.
+To illustrate this, in Figure~\ref{figure_intro}(b) and (c), $S_2$ is geographically close to $S_3$ but around 16:00 of 09/11/2017, PM2.5 of $S_2$ is close to that of $S_1$, possibly due to the fickle wind condition.
 While several models are introduced to model dynamic relations~\cite{Shang2021discrete,qin2021dmgcrn,li2021spatial}, the majority of them focus on forecasting, and the inference problem is so far an under-explored research area.